 Homework, Assignments and Exam:

-As part of the 85 hour course program, this course requires you to do at least 22 hours of private study/readings as per the Yoga Alliance guidelines.
+As part of the 85 hour course program, this course requires you to do some home study and teaching as well as complete the contact hours of the training with Sally.

-Students will be asked to write a short pregnancy yoga sequence after the third day to teach towards the end of the course to the rest of the group.
+- Students will be asked to write a short pregnancy yoga sequence after the third day to teach towards the end of the course to the rest of the group.
 This will constitute the practical exam for the course.
-There are also several assignments to complete including one class observations (ideally prior to the course), teaching practice and a case study.
-You will also be expected to thoroughly read the course training manual.

-Sally Parkes 85 hour Pregnancy Yoga Teacher Training is a Registered Yoga School (RYS) with Yoga Alliance, which designates this teacher training program as one which follows Yoga Alliance’s standards.
-Students who successfully complete this training will receive a certificate of completion by Sally.
-Students who are registered with Yoga Alliance as RYT-200 or RYT-500 may be eligible to register with Yoga Alliance as Registered Pregnancy Yoga Teachers (RPYT) upon completing 30hour of prenatal class teaching experience and submitting details of location / class size etc.. to Yoga Alliance.
-If you haven’t completed your 200hr training, you can still add the 85 hours should you wish to do a 200hr training in the near future.
+Sally Parkes 85 hour Pregnancy Yoga Teacher Training is a Registered Yoga School (RYS) with Yoga Alliance US and Yoga Alliance Professionals (UK) both of which designates this teacher training program as one which follows Yoga Alliance’s standards.
+Students who successfully complete this training will receive a certificate of completion from Sally.
+Students who are registered with Yoga Alliance as RYT-200 or RYT-500 are eligible to register with Yoga Alliance as Registered Pregnancy Yoga Teachers (RPYT).
+If you haven’t yet completed your 200hr training, you can still add the 85 hours should you wish to do a 200hr training in the near future.